CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/save_ami.md

       Avg.
 Time = 3392.05
 ```

 Note, this run time is slower than a single node of the Parallel Cluster using the HPC6a.48xlarge (total time = 5000 seconds).
+Note the 12US1 domain is larger than the 12US2 domain that was used for the HPC6a.48xlarge benchmarks.
-This is likely due to the HPC6a.48xlarge being configured for HPC by AWS.
+It would be good to do another benchmark for 12US1 using HPC6a.48xlarge a compute node that is configured for HPC by AWS.
 AWS turns off hyperthreading by default for HPC6a.48xlarge, and there may be other optimizations for HPC applications (disk/networking/cpu).